 Wisconsin is one of 26 states fully covered by federal OSHA standards and programs, and in the healthcare field, they cover:

 - Maintenance and access to emergency response standards

 - Hazard communications standards (HCS) requirements for RCRA and non-RCRA waste

 OSHA's general industry standards and guidelines for Wisconsin in regard to medical waste management can be found under 29 CFR 1910 and cover such issues as:

 - Bloodborne pathogens

 - Protective measures to guard against certain hazardous chemicals in laboratories and other healthcare facility scenarios

 12 Years of managing healthcare waste in Wisconsin has taught us a few things

-If you would like further help navigating Wisconsin’s medical waste regulations, call one of our clinical experts today!
-Alternatively find out more about our Wisconsin operations and service capabilities on our Wisconsin service page here.
+If you are a Wisconsin-based facility and looking for a long-term healthcare waste management partner you can trust, reach out to us today Alternatively find out more about our Wisconsin operations and service capabilities on our Wisconsin service page here.